To advocate for the dissemination and use of Information and Communications Technologies (ICTs) among youth and women.

 Policy change in the political, social- economic and technology in which diplomacy is conducted:

 Digital and redistribution of power in international relations, digital foreign policy, cyber-mediation, cyber conflicts, digital interdependence and sovereignty, etc.

 Digital Safety Workshop Series is a Digital Agenda for Tanzania Initiative’s (DA4TI) capacity development program whose primary objective is to address the growing need to safeguard the safety of online users.

-The workshop series shall cover topics such as CyberSecurity instaces, DNS threats/DNSSEC, Online harassment, Digital safety and hygiene practices, Cyber-crimes, Data protection and privacy.
+The workshop series shall cover topics such as CyberSecurity instances, DNS threats/DNSSEC, Online harassment, Digital safety and hygiene practices, Cyber-crimes, Data protection, privacy,Internet shutdown and censorship.

 The event is targeted at but not limited to Internet service providers and network operators, law enforcers, media practitioners, lawyers, researchers, digital rights activists, undergraduate and graduate students in Dar es Salaam and its environs.

 This quarterly program is open to Tanzanian citizens and residents aged between 18 and 35, interested in Internet governance and safety related issues, digital policy, and multilingualism online.